top of page

 For example, aggressive driving, frequent use of accessories like air conditioning or heating, and driving in hilly terrain can reduce an EV's efficiency and result in lower MPGe than the EPA rating suggests.
 Likewise, an EV's range drops in cold weather.
 Understanding these variables and their impact on real-world MPGe can help consumers make informed decisions and manage expectations regarding their EV's energy efficiency and performance.

-Factors Impacting Actual MPGe
+Factors Decreasing MPGe

 F150 MPGe